-After approval you will also be entitled to proclaim your certified status by using your category designation or its short form (initials) after your name.
+After final approval you will also be entitled to proclaim your certified status by using your category designation or its short form (initials) after your name.
 You may use your credential on your website, work products, stationery, business cards, and other materials.
 It is essential, however, that you do so appropriately.
-Certified Genealogist and CG are registered trademarks and CGL and Certified Genealogical Lecturer are service marks owned by the Board and used by associates under license.
+Certified Genealogist and CG are registered trademarks owned by the Board and used by associates under license.
 To help legally protect BCG's exclusive use of these marks, always observe these conditions for their use:

 - Never use a category designation or its short form in a way that may be construed as generic.
 That means neither should be used as a freestanding noun preceded by the articles "a" or "the."
 Neither should they be uncapitalized or expressed as a plural.
 The designation should apply to something that is named, rather than used itself as the name.
 "I am a Certified Genealogist" is an example of improper usage.
-"I hold the Certified Genealogist credential" is proper. - Whenever you use your full category designation or its short form, identify it as a mark in one of these two ways: - (1) Add a superscript[®] the first time the Certified Genealogist credential or the short form CG are referred to in a letter, report, or other document.
-Similarly, add a supercriptSM on first mention of the Certified Genealogical Lecturer credential or the credential short form CGL.
+"I hold the Certified Genealogist credential" is proper. - Whenever you use your full category designation or its short form, identify it as a mark in one of these two ways: - (1) Add a superscript® the first time the Certified Genealogist credential or the short form CG are referred to in a letter, report, or other document.
+Similarly, add a superscriptSM on first mention of the Certified Genealogical Lecturer credential or the credential short form CGL.
 If your equipment will not superscript or lacks symbols, place an R or SM in parentheses.
 Only the first reference needs the superscript or symbol. - (2) Place a notice explaining the marks in a box or footer on the page where the credential first appears.
 A notice can also be placed in the introductory matter.
 Adapt the wording to your own category or categories.
 For example:

-Certified Genealogist and CG are registered trademarks and the designations CGL, and Certified Genealogical Lecturer are service marks of the Board for Certification of Genealogists[®], used under license by Board certificants who meet competency standards.
+Certified Genealogist and CG are registered trademarks of the Board for Certification of Genealogists®, used under license by Board certificants who meet competency standards.

-Note: The Board's own name is registered in the U. S. Patent and Trademark Office, and therefore should carry the appropriate symbol[®] as a superscript on first reference.
+Note: The Board's own name is registered in the U. S. Patent and Trademark Office, and therefore should carry the appropriate symbol® as a superscript on first reference.
 As an alternative, registration of the Board's name can be acknowledged through explanatory text.